sjtu-deadpool/e6691_2025spring_paperreviewsrepo_shared/RFCN.si2468.rpp2142.ap4617/README.md

 # Faster R-CNN Object Detection on PASCAL VOC Dataset

 ## Overview
 This project implements Faster R-CNN for object detection using the PASCAL VOC dataset.
 The model is based on a pre-trained Faster R-CNN with a ResNet-50 backbone and Feature Pyramid Network (FPN) from PyTorch's `torchvision` module.
 The project includes training, validation, and inference steps.

+There is also an associated presentation with google slides.
+The pdf version is available in this folder.

 ## Features
 - Uses the PASCAL VOC 2012 dataset for training and validation.